Partial regularity and higher integrability for A-quasiconvex variational problems: Partial regularity

-To analyze the other term, we split $B_1$ into The measure of $E_m^+$ is controlled with \eqref{eq:HAblowup.01}: It also indicates that $\abss{E_m^+} \to 0$ as $m\to \infty$.
+To analyze the other term, we split $B_1$ into The measure of $E_m^+$ is controlled with \eqref{eq:HAblowup.01} and \ref{it:Vest}: It also indicates that $\abss{E_m^+} \to 0$ as $m\to \infty$.
 Thus, with the growth rate of $\partial_z f$ we have Notice that $\lambda_m \B v_m \to 0$ a.e. in $B_1$ up to a subsequence and $\indi_{E_m^-} \to 1$ in $L^2(B_1)$.
-Then considering the boundedness of the arguments and the regularity of $f$ in \ref{it:fcontinuity}, we use the dominated convergence theorem to obtain With \eqref{eq:SupHAsys1}-\eqref{eq:SupHAsys4} we can conclude the following equality which indicates that $v$ solves the following system on the ball $B_{1}$.
+Then considering the boundedness of the arguments and the regularity of $f$ in \ref{it:fcontinuity}, we use H\"{o}lder's inequality and the dominated convergence theorem to obtain With \eqref{eq:SupHAsys1}-\eqref{eq:SupHAsys4} we can conclude the following equality which indicates that $v$ solves the following system on the ball $B_{1}$.

 ~\paragraph*{\bf Step 4.
-Excess decay estimate.} From Theorem \ref{thm:linear_system}, we know that $v \in C^{\infty}(B_1)$ and satisfies the following inequality with some constant $C>0$ and any constant vector $b$.
-For the given $\tau \in (0,\frac{1}{4})$, take $k$-polynomials $\{b_m\}$ such that By the convergence $v_m \weakto v$ in $W^{k,2}(B_{1})$, we have $b_m$ converges to some $b$ pointwise with
+Excess decay estimate.} From Theorem \ref{thm:linear_system}, we know that $v \in C^{\infty}(B_1,U)$ and satisfies the following inequality with some constant $C>0$ and any constant vector $b$.
+For the given $\tau \in (0,\frac{1}{4})$, take $k$-polynomials $\{b_m\}$ such that By the convergence $v_m \weakto v$ in $W^{k,2}(B_{1},U)$, we have $b_m$ converges to some $b$ pointwise with